BestTimesToVisit.com Logo

 culture

-Remember that lunch is the main meal of the day, typically eaten between 2-4 PM, and dinner is much later, often after 9 PM.
-Many smaller shops and restaurants close for a siesta between 2-5 PM, so plan your sightseeing and shopping accordingly to avoid disappointment.
+Remember that lunch is the main meal, often eaten between 2 PM and 4 PM, and dinner is much later, usually after 9 PM.
+Many restaurants close between lunch and dinner, so plan your meals accordingly.
+If you're hungry mid-afternoon, look for places offering 'raciones' (larger sharing plates) or tapas.

 safety

-Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol and Gran Vía, and on busy Metro lines.
-Keep your valuables secure, wear your bag in front of you, and avoid flashing expensive items.
-Trust your gut if a situation feels off.
+Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol, Gran Vía, and on the metro.
+Keep your valuables secure and out of sight, and avoid leaving your phone or wallet on cafe tables.
+A cross-body bag worn in front of you is a good deterrent.

 packing

 Pack comfortable walking shoes – you'll be doing a lot of exploring on foot!
-Madrid is a city best discovered by wandering through its charming streets and plazas.
-Also, bring layers, as the weather can change throughout the day, especially in spring and autumn.
+Madrid is a city best discovered by strolling through its many plazas and neighborhoods.
+Even if you plan to use public transport, you'll still walk a lot between stations and attractions.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.